jonathanlokianto/Capstone/Machine Learning/README.md

 | Task 1   | Finding image dataset  | Pre-processing dataset   | Testing and validating the CNN model | Collecting feedback from deployment     |
 | Task 2   | Dataset evaluation     | Building the CNN model   | Model deployment (by Cloud Team)     | Post-deployment evaluation and analysis |
 | Task 3   | Data cleaning          | Training and testing CNN | Hyperparameter tuning                | Refining the model based on feedback    |

+## Model Description
+Dektes uses Convolutional Neural Network which accept Image input and return a result between 0 to 1 from no stress detected to stress.

+## Library Used